thangarajvisolve/Sample/README.centos.markdown

 <h6>TEMPERATURE MONITOR:</h6>

 **5.1.
-Temperature monitor ** publisher shall be started by passing the various options suffix to the command.
+Temperature monitor** publisher shall be started by passing the various options suffix to the command

        $ ./temperature-pub --